freelawproject/eyecite/README.rst

     plain_text = clean_text(text, ['html', 'inline_whitespace', my_func])
     found_citations = get_citations(plain_text)

-See the Annotating Citations section for how to insert links into the original text using citations extracted from the cleaned text.
+See the `Annotating Citations <#annotating-citations>`_ section for how to insert links into the original text using citations extracted from the cleaned text.

 :code:`clean_text` currently accepts these values as cleaners: